gaverhae/blog/content/md/posts/2025-08-10-tool-dependencies.md

 to grow to require more tools over time (frequent examples include `bash`, `curl`, `jq`, etc.).

+For example, I would use this approach to provide my environment with `npm`, but I would then use that `npm` to manage my `packages.json` and `node_modules` etc. in the usual way; I would not recommend trying to use Nix itself to provide individual Node packages.

 The approach I am recommending (and using) is to use Nix to provide those tools, so you don't need to have them installed "globally".
 Then, within your poject, you simply use those tools like you're used to, with the added